-- 6. All indoor social gatherings of more than twenty-five (25) people in any public or private space are prohibited.
-Notwithstanding these restrictions, indoor social gatherings in a restaurant or with licensed catering on site, such as weddings, may have up to fifty (50) people, provided that restaurant rules are applied.
-The lower attendance at such gatherings, the lower the risk. - 7.
-All outdoor social gatherings of more than fifty (50) people in any public or private space are prohibited.
-Notwithstanding these restrictions, outdoor social gatherings at a restaurant or with licensed catering on site, such as weddings, may have up to one hundred (100) people, provided that restaurant rules are applied.
-The lower attendance at such gatherings, the lower the risk.
+- 6. All indoor social gatherings of more than fifteen (15) people in any public or private space are prohibited.
+Notwithstanding these restrictions, indoor social gatherings in a restaurant or with licensed catering on site such as weddings may have up to fifty (50) people, provided that restaurant rules are applied.
+The lower attendance at such events, the lower the risk. - 7.
+All outdoor social gatherings of more than fifteen (15) people in any public or private space are prohibited.
+Notwithstanding these restrictions, outdoor social gatherings at a restaurant or with licensed catering on site such as weddings may have up to one hundred (100) people, provided that restaurant rules are applied.
+The lower attendance at such events, the lower the risk.
+The Department of Business Regulation may grant exceptions to booked outdoor weddings at a restaurant or with licensed catering on site with more than 100 people.